mantreshkhurana/ecg/README.md

 - Sawtooth P wave: Atrial flutter
 - Depression of ST-segment: it might indicate Ischemia
 - Elevation of ST-segment: it might indicate myocardial Infarction

+## Upcoming Features

+- [ ] Add a buzzer to alert the user when the heart rate is abnormal.
+- [ ] Add a display to show the heart rate.
+- [ ] Add a bluetooth module to send the data to a smartphone.

 ## Author